Here are five things worth paying attention to this week. These are designed to expose you to a perspective you may not normally come across […]

 I love this church and all its broken people.
 Centering ourselves in the heart of spiritual discernment is the only way forward.

-Jessica Schrock-Ringenberg is director of the Center of Anabaptist Leadership and Learning at Hesston (Kansas) College.
+Jessica Schrock-Ringenberg is director of the Center for Anabaptist Leadership and Learning at Hesston (Kansas) College.
 She and her husband, Shem, and three children live in Excelsior Springs, Missouri, near Kansas City, where they own a business.
 Jessica’s passion is envisioning, disturbing and equipping the church.

 The Mennonite, Inc., is currently reviewing its Comments Policy.
 During this review, commenting on new articles is disabled; readers are encouraged to comment on new articles via The Mennonite’s Facebook page.
 Comments on older articles can continue to be submitted for review.
 Comments that were previously approved will still appear on older articles.
 To promote constructive dialogue, the editors of The Mennonite moderate all comments, and comments don’t appear until approved.
 Read our full Comments Policy before submitting a comment for approval.